larvit/larvitdbmigration/README.md

 This is used to keep track of the database structure, and update it when need be via deploys.

-At the moment only MariaDB(/MySQL) is supported.
+Supported databases:

+* MariaDB(/MySQL)
+* Elasticsearch

-A table by default called db_version will be created, containing a single integer.
+A table/index by default called db_version will be created, containing a single integer.

 Scripts will be placed by default in process.cwd()/dbmigration/<version>.js